25 Bible Verses About Being Still

 Bible verses about being still

-Being still might seem like a foreign concept in our fast-paced world.
-However, it's in the moments of stillness that we often hear God's voice most clearly and find peace.
-Here are 15 verses that remind us of the importance of being still in God's presence.
+Being still might seem like a foreign concept in our fast paced world.
+We are constantly surrounded by noise, notifications and never ending to do lists.
+But it is in the moments of stillness that we often hear God's voice most clearly and find the peace our souls desperately need.

 1. Exodus 14:14